minprog/app-studio/40 Guided/35 Journal/content.md

 Our journal entries will be contained in a list, so we wil need to add a `ListView`, which can be found under the * Container* tab.
 Then, add a FAB which is listed under the *Design* tab.
 Since the FAB is now (most probably) hovering in the upper left corner, we still need to add some parameters to snap it to the right position.
 Use the `layout_gravity` parameter combined with `bottom|end` to attach it to the bottom right corner.

+The second activity should allow the user to input the contents of the journal entry, so you will need several `EditText` elements and probably a button to allow for submission of the entry.

 Since we also need to show items in our `ListView`, create a new layout resource file (remember how?) and add the views that will need to be shown for each journal entry.
 Think about what your list should show.
 Probably at least the title of the journal entry, paired with the image/emoji representing your mood at the time of creating the entry, and of course a timestamp.
 For showing the contents of the journal entry, we will use a separate activity.

-The second activity should allow the user to input the contents of the journal entry, so you will need several `EditText` elements and probably a button to allow for submission of the entry.

-- Create third activity
+Finally, our third activity should show the full contents of a journal entry in a visually pleasing way.
+You can build the layout as you want, but all attributes of the entry should be represented.

 ## Handling user-interaction
+TODO
 - Create onClickhandler FAB
 - Create onClickListener LV
 - Create onClickListener button

 ## Create the Entry model class

-- TODO
+To hold the data of our journal entries, we will create a new Java class that represents them.
+This Java class will be called `Entry` and should have the fields `title`, `content`, `mood` and `timestamp`.
+Be sure to also generate a constructor, getters and setters for your class.

 ## Adding our database

 To store our journal entries, we will make use of a SQLite Database.
 Luckily, support for SQLite is built into Android Studio.
 To make use of this functionality we will first need to create our own database class:

-- Go to **File** > **New** > **Java Class**.
-- Name the class `EntryDatabase` and fill in the superclass `android.database.sqlite.SQLiteOpenHelper`.
+- Create a new java class and name the class `EntryDatabase` and fill in the superclass `android.database.sqlite.SQLiteOpenHelper`.
 Press OK to create the file.
 - The file can't compile at this moment, because we haven't provided implementations for the required methods.
 Press **CTRL-I** to open up the **Implement Methods** dialog.
 Two methods are already selected: press OK.
 - Finally, we need to create the right constructor for our class.
 Then press **CTRL-O** to open up the **Override Methods** dialog.
 Choose the simplest constructor (the topmost) and press OK.